yhoogstrate/egfr-v3-determiner/README.md

 ## What is does ##

-Estimates the number of EGFR-vIII and EGFR-wt reads in a BAM file:
+Estimates the number of EGFR-vIII and EGFR-wt reads from a BAM file directly:

 ```
 $ egfr-v3-determiner -r hg38 tmp/test_001.bam